PodMov Daily: Thursday, October 24

 Cyrena Touros of the Columbia Journalism Review spoke to Marshall to explore a common artistic and ethical dilemma in the context of podcasting’s history.
 Marshall explains,

-“[We’re often] very critical of the kinds of stories that get told when one of the primary questions is ‘How salable is this narrative and how much money can we make off it?’”the conversation
+“[We’re often] very critical of the kinds of stories that get told when one of the primary questions is ‘How salable is this narrative and how much money can we make off it?’”

 According to The Sydney Morning Herald, “the average Australian now spends more time listening to podcasts like Serial and This American Life than their privately-owned music collection.”